min2ha/ukwa-site/content/target/37504/index.en.md

   "subject": "EU Referendum"
 }

-# Gender Politics at Edinburgh: Gender and the Independence Referendum, #GE2015, Brexit, and beyond

 A report on studies on the participation of women in the political discouse, particularly in referenda such as Brexit